IntersectMBO/cardano-coin-selection/information/specification.md

 ### Coin Selection in the Physical World

-In the world of physical money, wallets hold value in the form of _coins and banknotes_.
-When making a payment, we typically select a number of coins and banknotes from a wallet that, when added together, have enough value to cover the amount required.
+In the world of _physical_ money, wallets hold value in the form of _coins and banknotes_.
+When making a payment, we typically select a combination of coins and banknotes from a wallet that, when added together, have enough value to cover the amount required.
 Ideally, we'd always be able to select _just enough_ to cover the exact amount.
 However, given that coins and banknotes have fixed values (and cannot be subdivided), it's often _impossible_ to select the exact amount required.
 In such cases, we typically give the recipient _more_ than the required amount, and then receive the excess value back as _change_.

 > #### Example
 >